AlexLL8416/Hand_Mouse/README.md

     - Call mover_raton.moveRaton() to move the cursor.
     - Gestures are detected with detect_gestures.
     - If the thumb moves from open to closed, a click is executed (mover_raton.clickRaton()).
-    - If the comb is detected, the program closes.
+    - If a special gesture is detected, the program closes.

 ## 🔮 Possible improvements
 - Add double-click or right-click with new gestures.